General Settings Screen

 Upload File

-The Upload File option opens the Upload Config dialog, which allows users to choose a previously saved TrueNAS SCALE configuration to replace the current system configuration.
+The Upload File option opens the Upload Config dialog, which allows users to choose a previously saved TrueNAS configuration to replace the current system configuration.

 Upload Config